Have a Chase Sapphire Card? Here's What To Do Next

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 For more information check out our Advertising Disclosure.

-With eye-popping welcome bonuses over the last few years, amazing ways to use Chase points, and perks like built-in travel insurance, both these Sapphire Cards have rightly become a mainstay in millions of travelers’ wallets.
-If you don’t have one yet, the Chase Sapphire card is one of the best ways to get started with points and miles.
-And thanks to something called the Chase 5/24 rule, you’ll want to start with Chase cards before it’s too late.
+Thanks to the cards' occasional eye-popping welcome bonus offers, easy-to-use points, and perks like built-in travel insurance, both of these Chase Sapphire Cards have cemented their place in millions of travelers' wallets.
+If you don't have one yet, the Chase Sapphire card is one of the best ways to get started with points and miles.
+And thanks to something called the Chase 5/24 rule, it's best to start with Chase cards before it's too late.

-So you’ve got a Chase Sapphire card in your wallet (or will soon) … but what’s next?
+But let's assume you've already got a Chase Sapphire card in your wallet.
+So … what's next?
 How do you use those cards and points well?
 And how do you keep earning even more valuable Chase points to fuel your travels?

 Here’s what you need to know.